U.S. EQUAL EMPLOYMENT OPPORTUNITY COMMISSION

 |FROM:||Aletha L. Brown

-On October 20, 2004, the Office of Research, Information and Planning (ORIP) submitted EEOC's FY 2004 FMFIA Assurance Statement to the Office of Inspector General (OIG) for review.
+On October 31, 2005, the Office of Research, Information and Planning (ORIP) submitted the FY 2005 Federal Managers' Financial Integrity Report, to the Office of Inspector General (OIG) for review.
 EEOC Order 195.001, Management Accountability and Controls requires the OIG to annually provide a written advisory to the Chair on whether the management control evaluation process complied with OMB guidelines.
-To make this determination, OIG reviewed: 1) assurance statements submitted by headquarters and district directors attesting that their systems of management accountability and control were effective and that resources under their control were used consistent with the agency's mission and in compliance with the laws and regulations set out in the FMFIA; 2) all functional area summary tables, and functional area reports; and 3) ORIP's FY 2004 FMFIA Assurance Statement and Assurance Statement Letter, with attachments.
 Based on our independent assessment of this year's process, OIG is pleased to advise you that the agency's management control evaluation was conducted in accordance with OMB's standards.
+To determine compliance OIG reviewed: (1) assurance statements submitted by Headquarters and district directors attesting that their systems of management accountability and control were effective and that resources under their control were used consistent with the agency's mission and in compliance with the laws and regulations set out in the FMFIA; (2) all functional area summary tables, and functional area reports; and (3) ORIP's FY 2005 FMFIA Assurance Statement and Assurance Statement Letter, with attachments.

 Return to Home Page